Border Break: Development

 The development team was composed of people that worked on gun shooting games such as Virtua Cop and Ghost Squad.
 They wanted to create a type of party game where everyone would play together, and in the end thought that robots shooting each other would suit that desire.
 The team referred a lot to Counterstrike and Battlefield which the development team was playing a lot at the time.
 Third person shooter games were not common in Japan, and a new IP was also difficult, as mecha games are always going to be compared to Gundam.

 The game was more successful than the team had originally thought, thinking that at most it would last five years, but it ended being supported for more than ten years.
 Not wanting to end up in a situation where the game would become unplayable in the future, a pitch was presented to port the game to PlayStation 4 in 2015, with the port releasing in 2018.
+Port requests have been there since the beginning, however Sega remained concerned that people stop going to arcade it it didn't remain arcade exclusive, only after the decrease of arcades across Japan and receiving player comments that they needed drive several hours to get to an arcade, it was decided that the game would receive a PlayStation 4 port.
+In 2019, Border Break celebrated its 10th Anniversary.
 In 2023, it was announced that service of the PlayStation 4 port will end on September 9.
 It was free-to-play.
 Story and Battle mode remain playable, however Exhibition Matches will require a PlayStation Plus subscription.